Is Your Business Operating Illegally?

 Failing to comply with these risk areas can result in major fines and in some cases, is considered a crime.
 Making sure you understand all the ins and outs of creating the two entities is essential so you can avoid the consequences that come with falling out of compliance!

 That was a lot of information, we know.
 But, there is a silver lining!
-You can hand over these daunting tasks to experts in the industry that already have them established.
-One of them being, OpenLoop!
+You can hand over these daunting tasks to experts in the industry, like OpenLoop!

 Some other tasks that we can take off your plate include: